misener/GRTTWaK-website/_posts/2017-12-04-episode-425-toronto.md

 Chris discovers he's gay, Teagan writes poems about Ebola, Ariana falls in love with an older man, and much more.
 Recorded live at the Tranzac in Toronto.

+Ariana's poem in this episode was written at a point in her life when she was "really into slam poetry."
+Her poem's format was inspired by Kevin Kantor's "Honest Confessions on Letting Go."

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YLbh1z3dzo0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 ## Show notes
 * [Support GRTTWaK.
 Become a patron](https://grownupsreadthingstheywroteaskids.com/support/?utm_source=podcast&utm_medium=referral&utm_campaign=425).
 * [Photos from our Toronto event](https://www.facebook.com/media/set/?set=a.10155215362748600.1073741904.121054468599&type=1&l=529e94b77d)